boathit/boathit.github.io/index.md

 Machine learning and data mining, with a focus on sequence, graph, and probabilistic modeling:
 * Time series data and spatiotemporal data modeling.
 * Self-supervised learning, structured and interpretable representation learning.
-* Probabilistic generative models and graph learning.
+* Probabilistic generative models.
-* Compact deep learning by exploring the underlying symmetry and structures.
+* Graph and compact deep learning by exploring the underlying symmetry and structures.

 I am very glad to work with some excellent students at HITSZ. <font color="#2E86C1">Self-motivated undergraduate students with strong programming skills and solid math background are welcomed to join the group, feel free to drop me an email and attach your cv if you are interested in the above research topics.</font>

-#### Undergraduate Students Supervised
+#### Undergraduate Students

 |:--------|:--------|:-------|:--------|
 | Haokun Gui |&nbsp; (桂昊坤)$$\dagger$$   |&nbsp; class of 2020@HITSZ |&rarr; PhD@Hong Kong University of Science and Technology|